 We prioritise dealing with suppliers that share our values and ethics, e.g. Living Wage Employers.
 Where possible, we will use local suppliers within our Common Bond area.
 We pay our bills on time.

 As a community credit union, it is important to us that we have positive relationships with local employers, community organisations and other groups.
-We also work with other local credit unions to share best practice and resources.
+We also work with other credit unions across the UK to share best practice and resources.

-Our reserves and members savings not out on loan are invested with high street banks.
+Members savings and reserves that are not loaned to Members are invested with high street banks.
 We prioritise organisations that share our ethics and values.
 We do not invest in shares, property, or other investment vehicles.

 AdvanceCU strives to meet the highest standards of corporate governance.
 We work hard to ensure we comply with all our regulatory requirements, as well as meeting best-practice credit union standards in line with our member-ownership and mutual ethos.